prajwal1789/CoffeeHut_Frontend/FeaturedProducts.md

 -Latte-Smooth espresso combined with steamed milk and topped with a thin layer of foam.

 -Caramel Macchiato-An espresso and steamed milk beverage layered with vanilla syrup and finished with caramel drizzle.

+20% discount on all Espresso-Based Gourmet products for users with 'loyal' user profile using Coffehut_Wallet payment option.